20

 Shit.

 My heart was pounding, wild and uninvited.
-My chest rose too fast.
-Too loud.
+My chest rose too fast, too loud.
 I could hear my own breathing.

-He looked right at me.
-Right through me.
+Did he see me?
+He definitely did.
+He looked right at me, right through me.

 Stupid.
 Stupid, stupid, stupid.